9 Reasons Talented Millennials Get Fired

 Related: 11 Tips for Firing an Employee

-As I already mentioned, millennials are more likely to think of jobs as temporary stopping points rather than lifelong careers.
+Millennials are often more likely to think of jobs as small stepping stones rather than lifelong careers.
 This can make them seem arrogant.

 "They're cocky," Leonard Kim, managing partner at Influence Tree, told me.
 "Some millennials think they know what they're doing and go all in with the projects that they work with, refusing to take instruction.
 They think that their way is the only way that works."